aziontech/lib/packages/sql/README.md

-# Azion Edge SQL Client
+# Azion SQL Client

-Azion Edge SQL Client provides a simple interface to interact with the Azion Edge SQL API, allowing you to create, delete, and query databases.
+Azion SQL Client provides a simple interface to interact with the Azion SQL API, allowing you to create, delete, and query databases.
 This client is configurable and supports both debug mode and environment variable-based configuration.

 ## Table of Contents